civboot/pearid/README.md

 payload and signature (note: obviously they are also free to construct the payload themselves), which they then format and send to the server.

-It is server's job to make sure `uuid` is a unique identifier for each "session" (to prevent a snooper from repeating a request).
+It is server's job to ensure that `uuid` (which is required) is a unique identifier for each "session" (to prevent a snooper from repeating a request).
 This is trivial: on every page load increment an id, which you store with completed requests.
-Assuming that is true, if the signature is valid (according to the public key) then the payload could only have been created by someone in possession of the private key.
+Assuming the server has done this, if the signature is valid (according to the public key) then the payload could only have been created by someone in possession of the private key.

+## Future improvements:

+* Security review.
+* Allow specifying a private key for specific URL patterns.
+In paritular, prevent the extension from trying to sign every website you visit.
+* Allow creation of private keys from within the extension

 ## Development Notes
 Testing is done locally by running `itsame/browser/make.lua` and opening